cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForPartnerApplications.typescript.md

 - *Type:* number

-Specifies how long refresh tokens should be valid (in seconds).
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies how long refresh tokens should be valid (in seconds).

 OAUTH_ISSUE_REFRESH_TOKENS must be set to TRUE.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/oauth_integration_for_partner_applications#oauth_refresh_token_validity OauthIntegrationForPartnerApplications#oauth_refresh_token_validity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/oauth_integration_for_partner_applications#oauth_refresh_token_validity OauthIntegrationForPartnerApplications#oauth_refresh_token_validity}

 ---